Ilia II

 Georgia:

-Ilia II is mentioned as the Catholicos-Patriarch of All Georgia in the letter.
+Ilia II is mentioned as the Catholicos-Patriarch of All Georgia, whose blessings were conveyed during the sermon.

 9